The History of Cyprus Podcast

 Wednesday Mar 02, 2022

 Hello everyone.
 My name is Andreas Charalambous and welcome to the History of Cyprus Podcast.
 Several months ago, I took it upon myself to host a podcast with the broad aim of discussing the various facets of Cypriot history.
 At first I thought that maybe I could do the research myself and present it in a narration of sorts, but for an island the size of Cyprus, cataloging its history was a full time job and certainly not something I could undertake on my own.
 And then I had the thought of reaching out to the experts – those in the fields of archaeology, linguistics, social and political history – to share their research, their finds and their insight into the vast history of Cyprus.
 And this is just that.
 As far as I am aware, it is the first such English podcast dedicated to Cypriot history while providing a platform for academics to share new and exciting research in their respective fields.
-After months of hard work, I'm happy to say that the History of Cyprus has truly turned out to be an interdisciplinary podcast.
+I'm happy to say that the History of Cyprus has truly turned out to be an interdisciplinary podcast.

 I’d like to thank each and every participant (and every future guest) in this project as without their time and hard work in their respective fields, this would not have been possible.
 Every month I will be releasing a new episode as it relates to Cypriot history.
 In this podcast we’ll cover Cyprus from 10,000 BCE to the 20th century – we’ll discuss language, culture, war, economy, religion, political and social history.
 I’m confident that there’ll be something here for everyone.
-If you’d like to reach me, or have any comments or questions.
-Please feel free to send me an email at cyprusthepodcast@gmail.com.
+If you’d like to reach me, or have any comments or questions, please feel free to send me an email at cyprusthepodcast@gmail.com.